Why Gua Sha Is Such a Powerful Treatment

 Gua sha isn’t about scraping your skin

 Traditional body gua sha can involve stronger pressure and visible redness, but facial gua sha is totally different!
-Facial gua sha should feel slow, controlled and soothing.
+Facial gua sha feels slow and soothing as the tool glides across the skin in directional, intentional movements adapted to the contours of your face.
+Used well, gua sha feels deeply calming.

 It supports circulation and brings life back to the skin